Updated: 22-09-2025 at 5:30 PM

 Guaranteed Surrender Values also have to reasonably reflect long-term protections and value for continuing versus discontinuing customers.
 Insurers must balance fair exit payments with retaining business.

-To calculate surrender value, divide the number of total paid premiums by the assured sum and then add any existing bonuses.
+To calculate surrender value through the IRDAI New Surrender Value calculator, divide the total paid premiums by the assured sum and then add any existing bonuses.
 The resulting amount is then multiplied by the surrender value factor.
 This quickly gives you the exact surrender amount.

 Read more: Aadhaar Card